Travel trailer and motorhome compliance

 ‘The biggest issue that leads to complaints and litigation is Ratings and Masses.
 This especially relates to the load-carrying capacity’ (maximum legal pay-load) of the vehicle.

-Illustration of tare mass, ball loading, gtm rating and atm rating.
-Chart from caravan council of australia
+Illustration of tare mass, ball loading, GTM rating and ATM rating.
+Chart from Caravan Council of Australia

-Caravan Ratings – reproduced by express permission of the Caravan Council of Australia.
+Travel Trailer Ratings – reproduced by express permission of the Caravan Council of Australia.

 The ‘Tare Mass’ is legally the measured (not estimated) mass of the vehicle as it leaves the factory.
 The water tanks and gas cylinders are empty.
 All equipment and accessories that were stated on the Purchase Contract must be included.
 Tare Mass is not legally required to be stated on the Plate.
 There is, however, a strong case for being a critical duty-of-care responsibility of the vendor.